ashwanijha04/hacking/README.md

 ## Download the book: Hacking - The Art of exploitation [here](https://github.com/ashwanijha04/hacking/blob/master/Hacking-%20The%20Art%20of%20Exploitation%20(2nd%20ed.%202008)%20-%20Erickson.pdf)

+Press the download button if it doesn't open.

 ## Where should I practice if I own shitty computers or office computer or "I don't wanna break my PC's memory" or anyhing else ?